• Skip to primary navigation

 • Add required salt and jaggery.

-• Give a quick mix add 1/2 tbsp gingelly oil.
+• Give a quick mix add 1/2 tablespoon gingelly oil.

-• Heat gingelly oil in tadka pan add mustard seeds and curry leaves let it splutter.
+• Heat gingelly oil in tadka pan add 1 teaspoon mustard seeds and few curry leaves let it splutter.

 • Give a quick mix.
 Switch off.